Rangi42/polishedcrystal/README.md

 **I don't like non-canon Pokémon types!**

 I was hesitant to make original changes like this, because the goal is to be an improved Crystal version, not a new game.
 In the end I made two versions, one regular (with changes) and one "faithful" (with original typings).

+## Bugs

+The [to-do list](TODO.md) contains a full log of possible changes, including these bugs to fix:

+* The Move Reminder doesn't list all the possible moves.
+* Thief permanently steals held items.
+* TMs can restore PP.
+* NPC trainers overuse Baton Pass.
+* Some NPC trainers incorrectly use X Spcl.
+Atk.
+* Avalanche's power doesn't double if the user is hit first.
+* Hurricane is not 100% accurate in rain.
+* Blizzard is not 100% accurate in hail.

 ## Changes in 2.0.1